MichaelJHla/Rivernet/Doc/UserDocumentation.md

 *Add & Submit Data:*

-To add data, add the collector’s name, enterer’s name and analyst’s name to the perspective spots.
+To add data first enter the correct jar date and click the “Use this Date” button then add the collector’s name, enterer’s name and analyst’s name to the perspective spots.
 Then select the correct jar number from the dropdown menu, then pick what data field you want to enter.
 Once entered, submit the data (this can be edited later.).
 Not every space needs to be filled out when data is submitted.
-Once the data is submitted, you can leave the page (no notification is currently given that data has been successfully submitted).
+Once the data is submitted the 3 data fields you entered will be cleared and a pop-up will appear notifying you that submission was successful, after which you can leave the page .

 *Editing Data:*